FunkyMood/wow-private-server-ai-bots/README.md

 ### 7. Preventing a known crash-loop before it happened
 Research turned up a documented issue where combining a module with the Playerbot fork causes the worldserver to crash-loop on startup, traced to the Docker DB-import step silently skipping the module's SQL files.
 Rather than hitting the crash and debugging it after the fact, pre-imported the module's SQL manually against the `characters` database before the first full startup, confirming success by checking for the expected table before proceeding — avoiding the failure mode entirely instead of reacting to it.

+### 8. Resolving a silent patch-priority conflict between two independent client mods
+Both the ARAC client patch and a separately-sourced HD texture/model overhaul use WoW's alphabetically-ordered MPQ patch-loading system, and both happened to claim the same filename slot.
+Rather than blindly overwriting one, inspected the existing `Patch-*.MPQ` sequence first and reassigned ARAC to an unused, later letter — guaranteeing it loads last and always wins on the specific DBC files it touches, while leaving the HD patch's own content untouched.
+Also diagnosed an unrelated legacy-app quirk on the same client: a bundled patch-configuration utility became unresponsive to dropdown input only, consistent with a DPI-scaling mismatch on a high-resolution display for an old, non-DPI-aware 32-bit executable.

+Separately, traced an unexpected "map fully revealed, no fog of war" behavior back to a bundled third-party addon (Mapster) shipped inside the HD client package rather than a server-side or core client setting, by cross-referencing the addon folder names captured during download against known addon functionality — confirming the root cause before touching any configuration.

 ## Custom Addon: GPSCopy